alanhb96/coder---ProyectoFinal/README.md

 And with your virtual device configured as pleased, run the emulator and from the terminal run the command 'A' so that the app excutes correctly.

+### Features

+Being an ecommerce app you can use the different facilities of the application, such as creating a personal account, navigate the shop and add orders to your account, checkouts and more!